pingidentity/pingdirectory-go-client/configurationapi/docs/AddPhotoDelegatedAdminAttributeRequest.md

 ### NewAddPhotoDelegatedAdminAttributeRequest

-`func NewAddPhotoDelegatedAdminAttributeRequest(attributeType string, schemas []EnumphotoDelegatedAdminAttributeSchemaUrn, displayName string, mutability EnumdelegatedAdminAttributeMutabilityProp, multiValued bool, displayOrderIndex int32, ) *AddPhotoDelegatedAdminAttributeRequest`
+`func NewAddPhotoDelegatedAdminAttributeRequest(attributeType string, schemas []EnumphotoDelegatedAdminAttributeSchemaUrn, displayName string, ) *AddPhotoDelegatedAdminAttributeRequest`

 NewAddPhotoDelegatedAdminAttributeRequest instantiates a new AddPhotoDelegatedAdminAttributeRequest object This constructor will assign default values to properties that have it defined,